my-mg/BrowsX/README.md

 	Sincerely
    	ALEXANDER ANAK ERIC@ERIC LAPIN

+# OPEN SOURCES RESEARCHS

-# OPEN SOURCE GUIDENCE FOR RESEARCHERS
+## OPEN SOURCE GUIDENCE FOR RESEARCHERS
 	This open source guideline is as stated, for help open sources researchers for build their own system parcers.
 	This guideline and logic method shortern and provided by Alexander Eric.

-	BATTERY NOT INLCUDED FOR THIS RESEARCH AND THIS GUIDELINE COMMERCIAL.
+	BATTERY NOT INLCUDED FOR THIS OPEN SEARCH RESEARCH AND GUIDELINES BY ALEXANDER ERIC.

 ## REFERENCES
 ContainRef | Link